laibaaac/laibaaac/README.md

 I'm Laiba! i am studying Communication & Multimedia Design at the Applied University of Amsterdam.

-💻 Currently, I'm following a minor in web development where I learn to create interactive applications with HTML, CSS, and JavaScript.
+💻 Currently, I'm following the minor in web development where I learn to create interactive applications with HTML, CSS, and JavaScript.
 Through various subjects and projects (see my github repositories), I have gained knowledge in browsers, real-time web, performance optimization, rapid prototyping, usability, documentation, version control, debugging, testing, responsive design, reactive design, micro-interactions, and working with APIs.